 4) Am I charging enough to meet my own financial obligations?

-When setting the rental rate, it’s important to make sure the amount you charge is enough to cover your mortgage and other monthly expenses.
-Of course, you also want to still make a profit each month, so aim to set aside a profit margin of anywhere between zero and six percent of the rent to ensure your investment keeps paying off.
-You may also want to factor in maintenance and repair costs, taxes, insurance, utility fees, vacancies, and property management costs.
+You can also factor in maintenance and repair costs, taxes, insurance, utility fees, vacancies, and property management costs.
 If you don’t do the math right, you could end up incurring more debt instead of maximizing your profits.

 5) Do the seasons affect rent in my area?

-Rent control laws are designed to regulate the rental market and provide tenants with protection against excessive rent increases.
-If your property is located in a state or city with rent control laws, you’ll need to comply with them.
-If your property isn’t subject to these laws, you have a lot more flexibility when it comes to setting your rent.
+If your property isn’t subject to these laws, you have more flexibility in setting your rent.
 Either way, it helps to familiarize yourself with the regulations specific to your location to understand how much you can charge for your property.
 If you don’t, you could potentially face legal issues.

 7) What’s the average income of residents in the neighborhood?